- Personal Injury

 - Someone who had decreased visibility or reaction times due to medical conditions

-If someone allows a friend to drive their poorly maintained vehicle, they are sometimes liable for injuries that result from its poor condition.
+If someone allows a friend to drive their poorly maintained car, they are sometimes liable for injuries that result from its poor condition.
 Such safety hazards can include:

 - Malfunctioning exterior lights